Ara Aloyan: Biography

-Since 2014 Ara Aloyan has been director in the news, political and social department at "H3" channel, since March 2016 chief editor and General Deputy Director of "H3" channel.
+Since 2014 Ara Aloyan has been a director in the news, political and social department at "H3" channel, since March 2016 chief editor and General Deputy Director of "H3" channel.
 Also he has his own TV programme, called Orva khndir (The matter of a day).

-Ara Aloyan's poems have been published in Kanch's digest of "Hope, belief, love" series and in "Modern student poetry" digest.
+Ara Aloyan's poems have been published in Kanch's digest of the "Hope, belief, love" series and in the "Modern student poetry" digest.
 His poems have been translated and published in Lebanon, Serbia, Abkhazia, Russia, Iran and several other countries.